BCNGEEKS/Geekateca/BCNGEEK_SECTIONS/BCNGEEK_HTML/forms.md

     <input type="text" id="name" name="name" required
         minlength="4" maxlength="8" size="10">

-In this example shows how to user can introduce a text with characters betweeen four and eight.
+In this example shows how to user can introduce a text with characters between four and eight.

 ### INPUT TYPE TIME